EVMcrispr/evmcrispr-doc/getStarted/modularity.md

 load <moduleName> as <alias>
 ```

-The `moduleName` is the name of the module, an exhaustive list of modules can be found further down in this article.
+The `moduleName` is the name of the module.
+We can find an exhaustive list of modules further down in this article.
 The `alias` is any string you want to set to quickly call this module at the beginning of each action you create.

 For example:
 ```